rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

 MariaDB [(none)]> create database NEW_DATABASE_NAME;
 ```

-Create a new user and give him all rights on all table of that database:
+Create a new user and give him all rights on all tables of that database:

 ```sql
 MariaDB [(none)]> grant all privileges on NEW_DATABASE_NAME.* TO 'NEW_USER_NAME'@'localhost' identified by 'PASSWORD';
 ```

-Replace `localhost` per `%` if you want to grant access from everywhere or replace per IP addresses if you can.
+Replace `localhost` per `%` if you want to grant access from everywhere, or replace per IP address if possible.

-You can restrict the priveleges granted.
+You can restrict the privileges granted.
 There are different types of permissions to offer users:

 * **SELECT**: read data
 * **USAGE**: authorization to connect to the server (given by default when a new user is created)